danskernesdigitalebibliotek/oauth2-adgangsplatformen/README.md

 ### PSR-15 middleware

 The package also includes [PSR-15 compliant]((https://www.php-fig.org/psr/psr-15/)) middleware which can be used to map requests containing an OAuth 2.0 compliant `Authentication` header containing the value "Bearer {access-token}" to the corresponding patron.
+Otherwise an error response is returned.

 Consuming the middleware depends on the framework used.